wp-plugins/nextgen-facebook/readme.txt

 == Frequently Asked Questions ==

-= Q. Why doesn't Facebook show my featured image? =

-**A.** The first time Facebook accesses your webpage, it will cache the image and text it finds.
-Facebook then prefers to use that cached information until it has expired.
-So, before you hit the send / share button for the first time, make sure you've chosen your featured image and (optionally) entered an excerpt text.
-If you change your mind, and your webpage has not been liked or shared yet, then try using <a href="https://developers.facebook.com/tools/debug" target="_blank">Facebook's Open Graph debugging tool</a>.
-If your webpage has already been liked or shared on Facebook, then there's nothing you can do to change the image, text, or title that was used.

-= Q. How can I see what Facebook sees? =

-**A.** Facebook has an <a href="https://developers.facebook.com/tools/debug" target="_blank">Open Graph debugging tool</a> where you can enter a URL and view a report of it's findings.
-Try it with your posts, pages, archive pages, author pages, search results, etc. to see how NextGEN Facebook OG presents your content.

-If there are Open Graph Warnings, read them carefully -- usually they explain that the information they *already have* for this webpage is in conflict with the Open Graph information now being presented.
-This might be just the published and modified times, or (if the webpage has already been liked or shared) the title and image Facebook has saved previously.

-= Q. What about Google Search and Google Plus? =

-**A.** Google reads the Open Graph meta tags, along with other "structured data markup" on your webpage.
-You can see what Google picks up from your webpages by using it's <a href="http://www.google.com/webmasters/tools/richsnippets" target="_blank">Rich Snippets Testing Tool</a>.
-You may also want to link your WordPress authors with their Google+ profiles by using one of the available plugins, like <a href="http://wordpress.org/extend/plugins/google-author-information-in-search-results-wordpress-plugin/" target="_blank">Google Plus Author Information in Search Result (GPAISR)</a> or others like it.

-= Q. Does LinkedIn read the Open Graph tags? =

-**A.** According to LinkedIn's <a href="https://developer.linkedin.com/documents/setting-display-tags-shares" target="_blank">Setting Display Tags for Shares</a> information page, they use three of the Open Graph tags (title, description, and url).

-= Q. How can I control the social button layouts? =
+= Q. How can I control the social button layout? =

-**A.** NextGEN Facebook OG uses the 'ngfb-buttons' class name to wrap all buttons, and each social button has it's own individual class name as well.
+**A.** NextGEN Facebook OG uses the "ngfb-buttons" CSS class name to wrap all social buttons, and each button has it's own individual class name as well.
 Here's an example of the CSS I use on <a href="http://surniaulula.com/">Surnia Ulula</a>:

 <code>
 .ngfb-buttons {